 FEATURE LENGTH

 We shot Flamenco: the Land Is Still Fertile (Flamenco, la tierra está viva) in southern Spain's "cradle of flamenco," in and near the city of Jerez de la Frontera.
-Our associate director, a well-known singer from Jerez named Antonio de la Malena, knows "everyone" in the flamenco world and ensured that the documentary gives an accurate representation of this passionate art form, securing the participation of the region's most important performers.
+Since associate director Antonio de la Malena, a prize-winning singer from Jerez, knows "everyone" in the flamenco world, he ensured that the documentary gives an accurate representation of this passionate art form, and secured the participation of the region's most important performers.

 SPECS: 1 hr.
-45 min., color, HD.
-In Spanish with English subtitles; has closed captions.
+40 min., color, HD.
+In Spanish with English subtitles; has closed captions and comes with 5 min.
+EXTRA, a guitar solo by Diego del Morao.

 Especially for classroom use, we have this version in which the full documentary is divided into four separate episodes (or chapters), each one about 27-28 minutes long.
 As before, these were shot in southern Spain's Jerez de la Frontera and combine performance, interviews, a narration and other material.